silvacms/documentation/source/silva/contents/api/folders.rst

 Folderish Objects
 =================

-All containers objects have to implement at least the container interface.
+All container objects have to implement at least the container interface.

 Container interface